dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## setStrides

-Set the pixel stride length of the image.
+Set the number of row bytes in each image plane.

 ```java
 void setStrides(int[] strides)